Tips to success

 When logging lesson plans, many homeschoolers use what's affordable and convenient, like inexpensive weekly or monthly planners.
 (Note: A great time to log your weekly goals for each child and their subjects is Saturday morning when kids sleep in or Sunday evening before the start of the next week.
 Although charting a month's worth of lessons at one time seems more expedient, be prepared to erase and change your entries due to unforeseen events that arise and change your plans.)

-Homeschool parents can also take advantage of today's technology and do their recordkeeping with user-friendly computer software or teach with homeschool computer-based curriculum (like Monarch and Switched-On Schoolhouse) that contains built-in calendars, automatic grading, and reporting features.
+Homeschool parents can also take advantage of today's technology and do their recordkeeping with user-friendly computer software or teach with an online curriculum like Monarch that contains built-in calendars, automatic grading, and reporting features.

 Another popular option for recordkeeping is maintaining an organized portfolio (a collection of items that showcases what your child has learned).
 Items to place in the portfolio might include: